stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 All plots are automatically updated daily, and their interactivity encourages user exploration.
 The code written in Python on a Jupyter notebook is maintained on <a href="https://github.com/stephanefevrier/covid-19-analysis" target="_blank">this repository</a>.

+# Disclaimer

+This page was made out of boredom for the sole purpose of producing embeddable interactive plots, the nature of the data itself is anecdotal.

 # Notes on the data

 - Data starts on January 22, 2020.